robert7/QEverCloud/README.md

 ### C++11 features
 These are not used directly but only through macros like Q_DECL_OVERRIDE, Q_STATIC_ASSERT_X, QStringLiteral and others + these macros are also backported to Qt4 version of the library.
 So the library should be usable even with not C++11-compliant compiler.

-The original version of the library was developer and tested primarily on Windows, I personally only have access to Windows machines from time to time and focus primarily on Linux support.
+The original version of the library was developed and tested primarily under Windows, I personally only have access to Windows machines from time to time and focus primarily on Linux support.

 ## How to compile